httpoz/roles/readme.md

 ### Config File And Migrations

 Publish the package config file and migrations to your application.
-Run these commands inside your terminal.
+Run this command inside your terminal.

     php artisan vendor:publish --provider="HttpOz\Roles\RolesServiceProvider"